 Jamal Dajani is a Peabody Award-winning news producer, journalist, filmmaker and Middle East analyst.
-He's the co-founder of Arab Talk Radio and a Senior Advisor to Internews and consultant to other media organizations.
+He's the co-founder of Arab Talk Radio.
+He also serves as a Senior Advisor to Internews and consultant to other media organizations.

 Dajani is former Vice President of Middle East and North Africa at Internews, an international non-profit organization whose mission is to empower local media worldwide.
 At Internews, Dajani was in charge of developing and managing the overall MENA portfolio and regional offices, as well as establishing the strategic vision for Internews projects in the region.

 Prior to this, Dajani was Vice President of International News at Link TV where he co-created and produced more than 2,000 installments of Mosaic: World News from the Middle East, winner of the prestigious Peabody Award .
 In 2006, Dajani launched The Mosaic Intelligence Report, a monthly newsletter and MIR weekly video alerts, adding more in-depth and below the radar Middle East news analysis to Mosaic.

 Dajani has produced and directed several television productions, including Occupied Minds, a documentary shedding light on the Palestinian-Israeli conflict, and Who Speaks for Islam?, both of which aired on Link TV and PBS stations.

 To Contact Me Click On Image or JD@JamalDajani.com www.twitter.com/jamaldajani

 Dajani is a frequent guest on several national and international media broadcast networks and has published numerous articles on the Middle East in many print and electronic media outlets including The Huffington Post.
 He contributes regularly to the Listening Post on Al Jazeera English.